G

 The World's Oldest Greenland Shark

-The Greenland shark can grow as long as 24 feet, which rivals the length of the Great White shark.
+The Greenland shark can grow up to about 21 feet (6.4 meters) long, which is similar to the maximum length of the Great White shark.
 Females are bigger than males.

-The shark moves very slowly and even its rare bursts of speed only achieve about 1.6 miles per hour.
+The shark moves very slowly, and even its rare bursts of speed only achieve about 1.6 miles per hour.
 It has the usual rough shark tegument that’s basically made out of teeth.
 Its skin ranges in color from light grey to blackish brown and sometimes shows spots or bands.
 The shark has a small head, small eyes, and small gill slits.
 The body is torpedo-shaped and has two dorsal fins and no anal fins.
-There are two fins on either side of the root of its tail and small pectoral fins.
-The shark has about 100 teeth, with 48 to 52 in its upper jaw and 18 to 52 in its lower jaw.
+The Greenland shark has small pectoral fins and pelvic fins.
+The shark has about 100 teeth, with 48 to 52 in its upper jaw and 50 to 52 in its lower jaw.

 Behavior

-Greenland sharks are solitary save the breeding season.
-Sometimes a group of sharks, called a shiver or a school will gather at a whale fall or the carcass of some other large animal.
+Greenland sharks are solitary, except during the breeding season.
+Sometimes a group of sharks, called a shiver or a school, will gather at a whale fall or the carcass of some other large animal.
 If a prey animal is small enough for the shark to eat it whole, it will come upon it, open its mouth, and simply suck it in.
-The gurry shark is often blinded by parasites but does not need its vision to help it find food.
+The gurry shark is often blinded by parasites, but does not need its vision to help it find food.
 It can do this by smelling food, including rotting carcasses, in the water.

 Habitat